ppetrovtv/pine_script_docs/source/essential/Arrays.rst

     prices = array.new_float(2, close)

-There is currently no way to initialize array elements with different values, whether upon declaration or post-declaration, using a single function call.
-One is planned for the near future.
+There is currently no way to initialize multiple array elements with different values in one statement, whether upon declaration or post-declaration.
+One is planned in the near future.

 Using the 'var' keyword
 ^^^^^^^^^^^^^^^^^^^^^^^